-Pyrotechnic signaling devices can cause fire and/or explosion, death, serious injury, and property damage if improperly handled.
+Fire and/or explosion, death, serious injury, and property damage if improperly handled.
 Follow the pyrotechnic manufacturer's directions.

 Recommended Safety Equipment

 As a precaution, a prudent boater will avoid potential problems on an outing by having additional equipment on board.
 Normally, this equipment is dependent on the size and type of the body of water and the length of the trip.
 Your dealer can assist you in acquiring this additional equipment.